-A directed study is an academic tutorial course that allows a student to do an in-depth study with a faculty member in an area of mutual interest.
-Meetings with the faculty member will occur on a weekly basis.
+A directed study is an academic tutorial course that allows a student to do an in-depth study with an instructor in an area of mutual interest.
+Meetings with the instructor will occur on a weekly basis.

 The Following Guidelines Apply to Directed Study Courses: